thycotic/rabbitmq-helper/docs/usecases/federation/README.md

 TODO

 ### HA queue federation

+> The options listed here are cluster policies that can be extended to leverage federation

 * ```Set-RabbitMqBalancedClusterPolicy``` - creates a balanced cluster policy that distributes queues evenly around the cluster nodes and is also being federated